 - Engagement.
 How much do people interact with your posts?
 How often do they expand them?
 How long do they spend reading them?
 The more engaged someone is with one of your posts, the more likely it is to be effective.

 - Follower growth.
 Even though not all of your followers will be relevant, follower growth is generally a good thing — and if one of your posts leads to a significant uptick in followers, that’s a great sign that it’s working.
+There are many ways to increase and grow your social media following just by simply using a few tips and techniques.

 - Post shares.
 Whenever someone finds a post sufficiently useful to share with someone they know, it evidently offers something special.
 This is particularly notable when you’re doing something like running a contest.